-- Think About It: Alcohol An online course designed specifically to help students who have violated alcohol policies make safer and healthier choices and avoid experiencing problems again. - Think About It: Drugs An online course designed specifically to help students who have violated drug policies make safer and healthier choices and avoid experiencing problems again. - BASICS Group The BASICS Group is a two-session intervention intended to help those students who have reported incidences of underage or heavy alcohol use.
+- BASICS Group The BASICS Group is a two-session intervention intended to help those students who have reported incidences of underage or heavy alcohol use.
 The focus of the group is to help students reduce alcohol consumption and problems that are caused and exacerbated by alcohol use. - Individual BASICS Brief Alcohol Screening and Intervention for Colleges Students.
 Individual BASICS occurs one-on-one with a member of the Counseling Center staff.